 The debate over what constitutes a no-kill shelter is a hot issue in the animal welfare community.
-Many people do not understand what no kill means or what must happen in order for an organization to achieve such status.
-Part of the confusion is that there are different definitions of no kill.
+Many people do not understand what no-kill means or what must happen for an organization to achieve such status.
+Part of the confusion is that there are different definitions of no-kill.

 Euthanasia Only as Act of Mercy

-The most widely-accepted definition of a no-kill shelter is a place where all adoptable and treatable animals are saved and where only suffering or non-rehabilitative animals are euthanized.
+The most widely accepted definition of a no-kill shelter is where all adoptable and treatable animals are saved and where only suffering or non-rehabilitative animals are euthanized.
 And where no animal will be transferred to another shelter to be euthanized

 Ruff Start Rescue adheres to this definition.
 We believe every animal deserves a chance to find a loving home, and we do everything possible to treat the animals in our care—regardless of age or expense.

 However, we recognize and accept there are times when euthanasia is the most humane option, such as irremediable suffering from injury or disease or age-related infirmities.
 Additionally, we will never knowingly place a seriously temperamentally unsound animal in an adoptive home.
 In the extreme case where an animal is deemed dangerous or unpredictable and for which no safe and humane management option exists, we may also choose humane euthanasia.

 Most shelters, however, consider themselves no-kill if they are not killing animals that are considered adoptable.
 Tens of thousands of “unadoptable” dogs and cats are euthanized in these self-proclaimed no-kill shelters every year.
 Animals are considered unadoptable if they exhibit anything that may be considered unappealing to potential adopters, such as: